CiscoDevNet/terraform-provider-intersight/website/docs/d/storage_pure_protection_group_snapshot.html.markdown

 Protection group snapshot entity in Pure protection group.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The concrete type of this complex type.
-Its value must be the same as the 'objectType' property.The OpenAPI document references this property as a discriminator value.
+* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `created_time`:(string) Protection group snapshot creation time.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Protection group snapshot name which represents point-in-time copy of all members in protection group.
-* `object_type`:(string) The fully-qualified type of this managed object, i.e. the class name.This property is optional.
-The ObjectType is implied from the URL path.If specified, the value of objectType must match the class name specified in the URL path.
+* `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `size`:(int) Snapshot size represented in bytes.
 It is a cumulative size of all snapshots in a set.
 * `source`:(string) Source protection group name on which the snapshot is created.